How does "online registration" work?

 family members; just let us know who’s coming with you and what they’ll

-need, and include the appropriate amount in your registration fees.
+need on your registration form, and include the appropriate amount in your registration fees.

 If your family includes young children, you should know that we offer a special